ucozlab/react-redux/README.md

 ### More to come...

-To make suggestions, feel free to start an issue
+If you want to make more beginner suggestions that help beginners break through the hurdles, start a GitHub issue and perhaps we can add more tips here.